Bone Density Technician Training and Degree Program Options

 Popular Career Options

-Bachelor's holders possess the theoretical knowledge and practical application to enter mid-level technologist careers in several areas of medicine.
+An associate's degree in medical imaging technology can open up career opportunities in physician's offices, industrial x-ray facilities and hospitals for radiologic technicians.
+Bachelor's holders possess the theoretical and practical knowledge to enter mid-level technologist careers in several areas of medicine.
 Job positions may include:

 - Nuclear medical technologist